Skein & Garment Competition

 General Instructions

-- All entries must have been completed since the last in-person Festival in May 2022 and be clean and odor-free.
-Items must not be “in the grease.”
+- All entries must have been completed since the last Festival in May 2025 and be clean and odor-free.
+Items must not be “in the grease”, which determination will be made by the Judges and/or the Skein & Garment Committee.

 - An entry will only be accepted in one class.
-No more than two entries per class will be accepted from an individual.
+Classes K08 and K09 only allow one entry per individual.
+All other classes are limited to two entries per individual.

-- All entries must be at least 50% wool except for classes S01-S05 and T80-T82 which must be 100% wool.
+- All entries must be at least 50% wool except for classes S01-S06 and W14-W16 which must be 100% wool.
 “Wool” is defined as the product of shearing a sheep.

 - All entries must include:

-- A small return address label with the name and address of the entrant.
-Bring a label for each entry on the entry form.
+- A small label (the size of a small return address label) with the name the entrant.
+Bring a label for each entry you submitted on the online entry form.
 They will be placed on the entry tags and must adhere to the tags.
 Sticky notes are not accepted.
-Please be sure this name matches the entrant on the entry form.
+Please be sure the name on the label matches the entrant on the entry form.

-- A card no larger than 3×5 for each entry, with:
+- A card no larger than 3×5 attached to each entry, with:

 - The class number and name;